 Your application is most probably connected with several databases and systems outside its environment.
 If you wish to test all the relevant workflows, you'll need various hardware components that mimic the production environment.
 The software requirement typically refers to the testing tool you wish to use, especially if you'll be automating the test.

-Before designing test cases, you need to know the conditions that each system must meet for you to record the test as pass or fail.
+Before designing test cases, you need to know the conditions that each system must meet the benchmark set by you to declare the test as pass or fail.
 The testing engineer, alongside some members of the software development team, should be responsible for drawing up this list.

 This list will feature a clear description of the testing standards, tools, programming languages, etc., that the testers will follow.
 It would serve as the ultimate guide for the testing team and ensure everyone is on the same page.